Kozea/Radicale/DOCUMENTATION.md

 Radicale can be configured with a configuration file or with command line arguments.

+Configuration files have INI-style syntax comprising key-value pairs grouped into sections with section headers enclosed in brackets.

 An example configuration file looks like:

 ```ini